 Stationary Bike Recommendations

-Same time recommendations as for the treadmill.
+Use the same time recommendations as for the treadmill.
 For the AirDyne, set the top display to Level.
 For a well-conditioned male, a 15-second sprint should be level 12-15.
 Do not go all out as this will seriously undermine the ability to repeat additional intervals.
 Well-conditioned female athletes will be Level 8-10 for 15 seconds.
 Levels should be adjusted down for fitness level and up for body size.
 Larger athletes or clients will find the bike easier.
 Large fan AirDynes (older models) will have slightly different work levels than the newer smaller fan models

 Climbers and Ellipticals

-Research continues to mount that interval training may improve fitness better than steady state work.
-The big key is not what to do any more but, how to do it.
+Research continues to mount that interval training may improve fitness better than steady-state work.
+The big key is not what to do anymore but, how to do it.
 For maximum effect, get a heart rate monitor and go to work.

 Deconditioned clients may need three weeks to a month of steady work to get ready to do intervals.
 This is OK.
 Do not kill a beginner with interval training.
-Begin with a quality strength program and some steady state cardiovascular work.
-The only good use for steady state work in my mind is preparing an athlete or client for the intervals to come.
+Begin with a quality strength program and some steady-state cardiovascular work.
+The only good use for steady-state work in my mind is preparing an athlete or client for the intervals to come.

 If you quote information from this page in your work, then the reference for this page is: